Seriously, this chase-like phenomenon has been making rounds - take for example world boxing champ Manny Pacquiao.

 What is your take on this issue?

 If you liked this post, please help us share it using the buttons below.
-For constant news and updates from Barako Newsline, LIKE us on Facebook or follow us on Twitter.
+You may do so using FB Like, G+, Tweet or submit it to Stumbleupon.